CBLIB - The Conic Benchmark Library.

 - Henrik A. Friberg.
 CBLIB 2014: A benchmark library for conic mixed-integer and continuous optimization.
 Mathematical Programming Computation, 8(2):191-214, 2016. [final, erratum and early draft]

-Since this publication, however, many instances have been contributed to CBLIB and our website now contains 1526 instances out of which 1455 are mixed-integer.Downloads:
+Since this publication, however, many instances have been contributed to CBLIB.Downloads:

-- CBLIB base of scripts and tools (zipfile, <1MB). [recommended for benchmarking; see details on github]
+- CBLIB scripts and tools for benchmarking (zipfile, <1MB). [github repository]

 Call for instances: Please consider contributing.
 If you have interesting industrial or academic instances, or if you can point us to publicly available, not yet included instances, please contact us.
 We are happy to help with the process of making instances anonymous if necessary and converting them to suitable formats.